tomviner/failure-seeking-missiles-talk/reveal.js/conclusion.md

 ## Let me end by saying

-Note: - Don't interrogate your code like it's a cat stuck up a tree...
+Note: - Don't interrogate your code like it's a fluffy bunny stuck up a tree...
-- Fire a guided missile, blow the fucking tree up and clear up the mess!
+- Fire a guided missile, try to blow branches off the tree up and clear up the mess!

 ![ray-hyp](images/ray-hyp.png)